Pokémon Legends: Arceus Game Gets Web Animated Series in 2022

 posted on by Egan Loo

 The streamed Pokémon Presents event on Sunday (Pokémon Day) announced that the Pokémon Legends Arceus game will have an online animated series set in the Hisui region.
-The series will debut later this year.
+The series will debut in early summer in Japan.
 The Pokémon Company will announce more details later.

 Pokémon Legends: Arceus launched worldwide for Switch on January 28.